NodeBB/nodebb-english/installing/cloud/cloud9.rst

 .. code:: bash

-	git clone -b v1.x.x https://github.com/NodeBB/NodeBB.git nodebb
+	git clone -b v1.0.0 https://github.com/NodeBB/NodeBB.git nodebb

+You'll want to replace ``v1.0.0`` with the (`latest stable version <https://github.com/NodeBB/NodeBB/releases>`_), or ``v1.x.x`` if you'd like to set up the latest weekly build of NodeBB.

-The nodebb command after the git url will create a file called nodebb so you have to CD into the file after you have cloned NodeBB.
+The nodebb command after the git url will create a folder called nodebb so you have to ``cd`` into that directory after you have cloned NodeBB.

 **Step 2:** Install redis with Cloud9's package manager